HuiyingZz/NDDPlus/NDD+.md

 - **Emblem of the Last Gift**

-Not really a good choice unless you happen to have it.
-Worse *Reflex* slot.
+Not recommend unless you want even more *Reflex*.

 ## Leggings: